simcap/fuzzgun/README.md

 ## How it works

 Fuzzgun takes as input a string layout.
 A **layout** is an string example of a structured input.
 Here is the basic algorithm (of my own cooking, i.e. feedback welcome) that will be applied to the input:

-1. **Tokenizing** separates the input string into either _alpha, numerical or separator_ tokens
+1. _Tokenizing_ separates the input string into either _alpha, numerical or separator_ tokens
-2. **Labelizing**
+2. _Labelizing_

     * known types: marks the input after a successful detection of a known type: URL, IP address, Date, e-mail, etc.
     * known encoding: marks the input after a successful detection of a known encoding: base64, URL encoding, etc.

-3. **Grouping** extracts set of tokens using various stategy: _arrangement_, _shifting_, _separators only_, etc...
+3. _Grouping_ extracts set of tokens using various stategy: _arrangement_, _shifting_, _separators only_, etc...
-4. **Fuzzing** mutates the data in parallel given the different groups, labels, encoding, etc.
+4. _Fuzzing_ mutates the data in parallel given the different groups, labels, encoding, etc.
-5. **Generating** will finalizes the fuzzed output putting back groups to original input; encoding the result if the input was detected encoded
+5. _Generating_ will finalizes the fuzzed output putting back groups to original input; encoding the result if the input was detected encoded

-#### Tokenizing
+### Tokenizing

 The input is tokenized into either _alpha, numerical or separator_.
 For instance "bob@mail.net" would output: "bob" (alpha), "@" (separator), "mail" (alpha), "." (separator), "net" (alpha)

-#### Labelizing
+### Labelizing

 Since structured input on the internet can easily have known format, fuzzgun will labelizes the input string according to detected format: _ip address, URL, date, unix timestamp_

 This will allows to mutate data according to known issues or valid but exotic formats.

-Simple examples would be:
+Examples:

 * detecting an IP address we can generates output such as: IPv6, IP overflow values, octal/hexadecimal, etc.
 * detecting an e-mail address we can generates *valid yet uncommon* e-mail addresses according to [RFC 5322](https://tools.ietf.org/html/rfc5322)

-#### Grouping
+### Grouping

 Grouping allows to isolate array of tokens using various strategy to be fuzzed indenpendently of others.